 AMOUNTS REPORTED FOR GOVERNMENTAL ACTIVITIES IN THE STATEMENT OF ACTIVITIES ARE DIFFERENT BECAUSE:

-Change in fund balance - governmental fund, page 12
+Net change in fund balance - total governmental fund, page 12

-Governmental funds report capital outlays as expenditures; however, in the statement of activities, the costs of those assets are depreciated over their estimated useful lives as provision for depreciation.
+Governmental funds report capital outlays as expenditures.
+However, in the statement of activities, the cost of those assets are depreciated over their estimated useful lives.